 The first aim of modelled reading is for enjoyment; the joy of listening to an uninterrupted story or interest in following an information chain.
 However there are times when a purposeful interruption during modelled reading can assist the learning of students.
 A purposeful interruption where the teacher models their thinking processes to assist their comprehension, is known as a 'think aloud'.
 These interruptions are useful for demonstrating to students "what comprehension actually looks like during reading" (Keene and Zimmermann, 2007, p.38).

 The thinking aloud strategy provides direct access to the reader's mind through the talk they engage in as they are thinking.
 When a teacher uses this strategy, they must be explicit and concise about the examples they choose to articulate.
-First the teacher stops to share their thinking and then students are invited to add to the thinking (e.g. through turn and talk, think-pair-share).
+First the teacher stops to share their thinking and then students are invited to add to the thinking (for example, through turn and talk, think-pair-share).
 Eventually, through supported practice, students will internalise the strategies articulated in the think aloud and use them to read independently.

 In practice examples

-For in practice examples, see:
+For in practice examples, visit:

 Modelled reading lessons